-- a) Our Society is engaged in: - i.
-Eradicating hunger, poverty malnutrition and inequality - ii.
-Promoting health care (including mental health) and sanitation; and making available safe drinking water - iii.
+- iii.
 Promoting education, employability and livelihoods; - iv.
 Promoting gender equality, empowerment of women and LGBTQIA+ communities - v.
 Ensuring environmental sustainability, addressing climate change (mitigation and adaptation), forest and wildlife conservation - vi.
 Protection of national heritage, art and culture. - vii.
 Promoting livelihoods for rural and urban poor including enhancing income of small and marginal farmers and workers in the non-farm sector. - viii.
 Slum area development, affordable housing and other interventions to build sustainable and resilient cities. - ix.
-Promotion of financial inclusion. - x.
+Promotion of financial inclusion. - ix.
 Promoting welfare of migrants and displaced persons - b) Our Society targets underserved or less privileged population segments or regions recording lower performance in the development priorities of central or state governments.
 The detailed information about the population targeted by the Society is as under: - i.
 Indigenous Tribal Communities of Southern Karnataka. - ii.
 Rural and Urban Poor Communities.
 People Below Poverty Line. - iii.
 Pregnant women, Adolescent and Mothers. - iv.
 People & Children with Disabilities. - v.
-Tribal, Rural and Urban Population coping with Non Communicable Disease.
+Tribal, Rural and Urban Population coping with Non-Communicable Disease. - vi.
+People affected by serious health related suffering (palliative care). vii.

-- vi.
-People affected by serious health related suffering (palliative care). - vii.
-People Living with HIV, TB & Syphilis (Pregnant Mothers, Migrants, Prison Inmates, Sex Workers) - viii.
-Tribal, Rural and Urban Population affected by Water and Energy Inequalities. - c) The Social enterprise shall have at least 67% of its activities, qualifying as eligible activities to the target population, to be established through one or more of the following: - i. at least 67% of the immediately preceding 3-year average of revenues comes from providing eligible activities to members of the target population - ii. at least 67% of the immediately preceding 3-year average of expenditure comes from providing eligible activities to members of the target population:
+People Living with HIV, TB & Syphilis (Pregnant Mothers, Migrants, Prison Inmates, Sex Workers)

+- viii.
+Tribal, Rural and Urban Population affected by Water and Energy Inequalities. - c) The Social enterprise shall have at least 67% of its activities, qualifying as eligible activities to the target population, to be established through one or more of the following: - i. at least 67% of the immediately preceding 3-year average of revenues comes from providing eligible activities to members of the target population ii. at least 67% of the immediately preceding 3-year average of expenditure comes from providing eligible activities to members of the target population: